junxit/us-congress-bills-112/bill.md

 >       - **(I)** organized or incorporated under the laws of any foreign jurisdiction; and
 >       - **(II)** formed by a U.S. person principally for the purpose of investing in securities not registered under the Securities Act of 1933, unless it is organized or incorporated, and owned, by accredited investors (as such term is defined under section 230.501 of title 17, Code of Federal Regulations) that are not natural persons, estates, or trusts.
 >   - **(E)** *Anti-Evasion* Notwithstanding any other provision of this paragraph, a registered security-based swap dealer shall not conduct any activities that are designed to evade any provision of this Act that was enacted by the Wall Street Transparency and Accountability Act of 2010.
+>   - **(F)** *Preservation of authority* Nothing in this paragraph shall—
+>     - **(i)** exempt a transaction described in this paragraph from section 23A or 23B of the Federal Reserve Act, or implementing regulations thereunder; or
+>     - **(ii)** affect the authorities of the prudential regulators over the institutions described under subparagraphs (A) through (E) of section 1a(39) of the Commodity Exchange Act (7 U.S.C.
+1a(39)) as those authorities are established in law, other than under title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act and amendments made by such title.